 A small, gemlike species of woodlands including coffee plantations and mangroves.
 The rather large head, long bill, and short tail create a profile shared only by the Narrow-billed Tody within its range.
 Both species have bright green upperparts and red on the throat and sides.
-Many Broad-billed Todys have a buff-yellow wash below, which the Narrow-billed lacks.
+Note especially the dark eyes of Broad-billed Tody, as compared to the pale eyes of Narrow-billed.
+Many Broad-billed Todys also have a buff-yellow wash below, which the Narrow-billed lacks.
 On birds lacking buff below, the Broad-billed can be identified by its all red lower bill, which is black tipped in the Narrow-billed.
 Further clues to identification include altitude, with this species occurring mostly below 700 meters elevation and the Narrow-billed occurring above 700 meters.
 The Broad-billed also tends to forage higher and on more open perches.
 Its most common vocalization is a rough, quick “weep” or “whip” given in series at about two per second.
 Compare to call of Narrow-billed Tody, which utters a buzzy “chik-zhwik” and a rapid buzzy chatter.